tonkeeper/ton-api-swift/Packages/ton-api/docs/EmulationAPI.md

-Emulate sending message to blockchain
+Emulate sending message to retrieve with a detailed execution trace

 ### Example
 ```swift